 When you encounter all the simple and complex situations that make up your day, choose life.
 Take the risk to give generously and love unconditionally.

-Topics: process design, process consulting, organizational development, Process consultation and design, Organizational Leadership, Mark L. Vincent, Design Group International, organizational design, organizational clarity
+Topics: process design, process consulting, Process consultation and design, organizational development consulting, Organizational Leadership, Mark L. Vincent, Design Group International, organizational design, organizational clarity

 With present technology and social media, it may seem like people and companies are driven (or forced) to be more transparent.
 But really.
 How transparent are you being?
 How deep are your relationships with your vendors and peers?